anthx/anthony-carrick-hugo-blog/content/post/planning-to-avoid-disappointment.md

 date: 2023-12-25T07:30:00.794Z
 lastmod: 2023-12-25T07:30:00.848Z
 tags:
-  - “experiences”
+  - experiences
-  - “planning”
+  - planning
-  - “satisfaction”
+  - satisfaction
 title: Planning to Avoid Disappointment
 description: Practical ways I’ve learnt from experience to avoid disappointment in your use of time.
 Try to have a plan for your time even if you actually